QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-29-how-to-test-ios-accessibility-6039ec.md

 likes: 0
 ---

-Testing accessibility on iOS is essential for creating apps that are inclusive and user-friendly for everyone, including those with disabilities.
-This process involves evaluating how well an app integrates with iOS’s accessibility features, such as VoiceOver, AssistiveTouch, and color contrast adjustments.
-By thoroughly testing these aspects, developers can identify and address potential barriers that might prevent users with visual, auditory, or motor impairments from fully engaging with the app.
+Testing accessibility on iOS involves evaluating how well an app integrates with iOS’s accessibility features, such as VoiceOver, AssistiveTouch, and color contrast adjustments.
 Ensuring accessibility not only helps meet legal requirements but also improves the app’s usability and expands its reach to a broader audience.

 - **Voice Over**: the screen reader for all Apple devices (iPhone, iPad, MacOS).
 It allows you to vocalize all the (useful) information present on the screen.
 It's an essential tool for blind and visually impaired people.